temporalio/documentation/docs/go-workflow-testing.md

 To run unit tests, we first define a "test suite" struct that absorbs both the basic suite functionality from [testify](https://pkg.go.dev/github.com/stretchr/testify/suite) via `suite.Suite` and the suite functionality from the Temporal test framework via `testsuite.WorkflowTestSuite`.
-Because every test in this test suite will test our workflow, we add a property to our struct to hold an instance of the test environment.
+Because every test in this test suite will test our Workflow, we add a property to our struct to hold an instance of the test environment.
 This allows us to initialize the test environment in a setup method.
-For testing workflows, we use a `testsuite.TestWorkflowEnvironment`.
+For testing Workflows, we use a `testsuite.TestWorkflowEnvironment`.

 Next, we implement a `SetupTest` method to set up a new test environment before each test.
 Doing so ensures that each test runs in its own isolated sandbox.
 We also implement an `AfterTest` function